kiegroup/kogito-helm-charts/kogito-kafka/README.md

-# Kogito PostgreSQL Helm Chart
+# Kogito Kafka Helm Chart
-This is a Helm chart to deploy a Kogito application with PostgreSQL persistence.
+This is a Helm chart to deploy a Kogito application with Apache Kafka integration.

 # Example Usage
 By default, this will deploy the Kogito [process-kafka-quickstart-quarkus](https://github.com/kiegroup/kogito-examples/tree/stable/process-kafka-quickstart-quarkus)